carlosmouracorreia/HelloRecipt/README.md

 ## Too much time?
 (I took about 6-7 hours total)

 I considered necessary the time I took to complete this task.
-Firstly (to excuse me  ((: ) , I'm still suffering from my current work situation at the time of these implementation.
+Firstly (to excuse me  ((: ) , I'm still suffering from my current work situation at the time of this implementation.
 Furthermore, I wanted to make sure, despite the poor interface developed, that I matched the description of the problem presented, **testing my code skills, going on the detail with a good overall architecture**.